patchew-project/qemu/docs/devel/decodetree.rst

 A field with no ``unnamed_fields`` and no ``!function`` is in error.

-FIXME: the fields of the structure into which this result will be stored is restricted to ``int``.
-Which means that we cannot expand 64-bit items.
+The fields of the structure into which this result will be stored are defined as ``int`` when the instruction size is set to 16 or 32 bits and as ``int64_t`` when the instruction size is set to 64 bits.

 Field examples: